jpham11/upgraded-octo-pancake/README.md

 Early stopping and model checkpoints were used for efficient training.
 The model was fitted on training data for a specified number of epochs, using validation data, and the callbacks.

 The training and validation losses were then plotted and visualized.
 A confusion matrix was also displayed.
 These can be found in the results folder in the main GitHub repository.

+The confusion matrix coincides with the Model_Loss_12.png, while Model_Loss.png does not have one due to Google Colab limiting the amount of time to use a GPU.